 The bill amends sections 2903.06 and 2903.08 of the Revised Code to enhance the legal framework for vehicular manslaughter and vehicular assault in Ohio.
-Key changes include the insertion of "unclassified misdemeanor" alongside "minor misdemeanor" in the context of offenses leading to aggravated vehicular homicide.
-It reclassifies vehicular manslaughter from a second-degree misdemeanor to a first-degree misdemeanor, with the potential for it to be elevated to a fourth-degree felony under specific conditions, such as driving under suspension or having prior related convictions.
-The bill also introduces stricter penalties for aggravated vehicular homicide, including mandatory prison terms and increased fines for offenders with prior OVI or traffic-related convictions.
+It introduces the term "unclassified misdemeanor" alongside "minor misdemeanor" in relation to offenses that can lead to aggravated vehicular homicide.
+Additionally, it reclassifies vehicular manslaughter from a second-degree misdemeanor to a first-degree felony under specific conditions, such as when the offender is driving under suspension or has prior related convictions.
+The bill also establishes new classifications for mandatory prison terms based on the severity of the offense and the offender's history, aiming to impose stricter penalties for those who cause fatalities or serious injuries while violating traffic laws.

 Statutes affected: As Introduced: 2903.06, 2903.08